 Application materials can be found on each program website or by contacting the graduate school.
 There are several major components in the application process:

 Most graduate programs require that you take a standardized test as part of the application process.
 Departmental requirements vary by institution so be sure to clarify what is required by each.
-There are several tests used in graduate school admissions:
+There are several tests used in graduate school admissions such as:

 The personal statement is your opportunity to express your commitment to the field, academic preparation and to articulate what you have to offer the program.
 For help with writing your personal statement, contact us or the Reading and Writing Center, and check out these websites:

 Many graduate schools will require an official transcript with your application.
 Requests for official transcripts can be made at the Registrar in Parenzo Hall, Room 107.